anuushka/First-trial/README.md

-It includes only the view
-the login, signup form.
+It includes only the view: the login and the signup form.
 HTML, CSS.